B.A., Western Michigan University; M.Ed., Ph.D., Wayne State University

 B.A., College of William and Mary; M.L.S., Ph.D., Indiana University

-Storytelling and folklore, children's and young adults' literature and public library services, children and technology, bibliotherapy
+Storytelling and folklore, children's and young adults' literature and public library services, immersion and engagement in information environment, bibliotherapy

 Helen R. Tibbo